 - There are also a handful of 'one-time' sources of Powerful Gear, such as Exotic quest rewards

-* A change in Year 4 is all playlist activities have a chance to drop Powerful Gear after each completion, even if you have completed their respective weekly challenge.
+* A welcome change from Year 4 onwards is all playlist activities have a chance to drop Powerful Gear after each completion, even if you have completed their respective weekly challenge.

 Our recommendation?
 Focus on the eight Bounties for each vendor.
 Though many of these are area or activity specific, some such as Banshee in the Tower can be completed while doing any activity.
 Bounties should be a priority anyway to get you XP to level your artefact and level your season pass for additional drops.

-Also, remember you can also get Pinnacle Gear to boost your level - such as from the Raid - which you'll be strong enough to compete in before you reach the cap.
+Also, remember you can also earn Pinnacle Gear to boost your level, such as from the Raid, which you should now be strong enough to play.

 Once you have reached the Powerful Gear cap, you then have to switch to Pinnacle Gear to give you the last 10 levels you need to reach the absolute Gear cap.